Circolinohack/circolinohack-jekyll-theme/landing.md

       <br>
       <br>
       Innovation and research are at the very heart of Circolino Hack.
-      However, we put the heart in it, and not a single day goes by without a healthy dose of fun.
+      However, we put the :hearts: in it, and not a single day goes by without a healthy dose of fun.
    </p>
 	</div>
 </section>